 Here is a summary of key steps in the UC Berkeley purchasing process for individuals and businesses providing goods and services to Berkeley Law customers.
-More information about doing business with the campus is available at http://businessservices.berkeley.edu/procurement/diversity/suppliers.
-Purchasing questions and completed vendor forms should be directed to Berkelely Law Business Services via email to email@example.com.
+More information about doing business with the campus is available on the Basics for Suppliers website.
+Purchasing questions should be directed to Berkelely Law Business Services via email to firstname.lastname@example.org.

-CREATE A PROFILE IN THE UNIVERSITY'S FINANCIAL SYSTEM
+CREATE or update A PROFILE IN THE UNIVERSITY'S FINANCIAL SYSTEM

-- Complete a Business Information Form if you use a federal tax identification number and are doing business with UC Berkeley for the first time.
+- Complete a UC Berkeley Substitute W-9 & Vendor Information Form if you are doing business with UC Berkeley for the first time or need to update your existing supplier information.

 - Both businesses and individuals must complete the required Conflict of Interest Certification Form.